Rifts in Rafts: Results

 Because all the terms inside the parentheses are positive, $D$ is also positive so that this expression has the form of a diffusion equation with a negative diffusion coefficient.

-This implies that this system is unstable at all wavelengths; given a chance it will revert back to its unstretched initial condition.
+Therefore this system is unstable at all wavelengths; given a chance it will revert back to its unstretched initial condition.
+(The motion will be cut off when the separation between particles goes to zero.)
 However, to do so involves a competition between the $k$-dependent relaxation and the pulling velocity, $V$, which affinely stretches the raft.

 We can evaluate this competition by plugging in $u \propto e^{t/\tau}e^{ikx}$ to obtain a characteristic time scale $\tau \propto k^{-2}$.
-We then extract a characteristic relaxation, or ``healing'', velocity by rewriting the solution as $e^{i(kx - \tilde{w}t)} = e^{ik(x - \tilde{v}t)}$ to obtain $v_{heal} = |\tilde{v}| \approx \frac{1}{k \tau}$.
-This healing velocity depends on the wavelength of the cluster.
+We then extract a characteristic relaxation, or “healing”, velocity by rewriting the solution as $e^{ik(x - ivt)}$ to obtain $v_{heal}= |iv| \approx \frac{1}{k \tau}$.
+This diffusive healing velocity depends on the wavelength of the cluster.
 Larger clusters naturally relax at a slower rate as, in one part of the cluster, the particles come together at the expense of the rest of the cluster where the particles move apart.
-By comparing the healing velocity, $v_{heal}$, with the velocity difference between adjacent particles due to the expanding metric of the pulling, $V/N$, we determine on what (small) scale the system looks relaxed and on what (larger) scale it looks as if it is still being pulled apart.
-By equating $v_{heal} \approx V/N$ , we find the dependence on $V$ of the crossover or cluster-size wavevector $k_{cl}$ between these two regimes:
+By comparing the healing velocity, $v_{heal}$, with the velocity difference between adjacent particles due to the expanding metric of the pulling, $V/N_x$, we determine on what (small) scale the system looks relaxed and on what (larger) scale it looks as if it is still being pulled apart.
+By equating $v_{heal}\approx V/N_x$, we find the dependence on $V$ of the crossover or cluster-size wavevector $k_{cl}$ between these two regimes:

 or, using $\langle\ell\rangle = 2\pi/k_{cl}$,

 In the second equation, we have expressed the result in terms of the experimental variables of the liquid and particle parameters.
 In the last equation, we express the result in terms of a single parameter, $D$, which is an experimentally measurable quantity as discussed below.